simonpcouch/gander/README.md

 [shinychat](https://github.com/jcheng5/shinychat).
 The gander assistant will automatically find the context it needs, though:

-- Variables, allowing the assistant to locate the column names and types in data frames you’re working with, images linked to in your documents, and function definitions
+- **Code context**: File contents from elsewhere in the project you’re working on (e.g. the lines in your source file).
-- File contents from elsewhere in the project you’re working on (e.g. the lines in your source file)
+- **Environment context**: Variables, allowing the assistant to locate the column names and types in data frames you’re working with, images linked to in your documents, and function definitions.
+This is what differentiates gander from many other assistants out there; gander can interface with your R session to describe your computational environment.

 ## Installation